toomasv/diager/README.md

 To unselect:
 - click on background

-To change formatting of, add text to, or delete shape:
+To change formatting of, add text to, change ordering or delete shape:
 - right-click on selected shape

 To change size of the selected shape - drag on border: